awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 1. For **Detailed CloudWatch monitoring**, choose whether to enable the instances to publish metric data at 1\-minute intervals to Amazon CloudWatch\.
 Additional charges apply\.
 For more information, see [Configure monitoring for Auto Scaling instances](enable-as-instance-metrics.md)\.

+1. For **Elastic inference**, choose an elastic inference accelerator to attach to your EC2 CPU instance\.
+Additional charges apply\.
+For more information, see [Working with Amazon Elastic Inference](https://docs.aws.amazon.com/elastic-inference/latest/developerguide/working-with-ei.html) in the *Amazon Elastic Inference Developer Guide*\.

 1. For **T2/T3 Unlimited**, choose whether to enable applications to burst beyond the baseline for as long as needed\.
 This field is only valid for T2, T3, and T3a instances\.
 Additional charges may apply\.
 For more information, see [Using an Auto Scaling group to launch a burstable performance instance as Unlimited](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-performance-instances-how-to.html#burstable-performance-instances-auto-scaling-grp) in the *Amazon EC2 User Guide for Linux Instances*\.

 1. For **Placement group name**, you can specify a placement group in which to launch the instances\.
 Not all instance types can be launched in a placement group\.
-If you configure an Auto Scaling group using a CLI command that specifies a different placement group, the setting is ignored in favor of the one specified for the Auto Scaling group\.
+If you configure an Auto Scaling group using a CLI command that specifies a different placement group, the placement group for the Auto Scaling group takes precedence\.

 1. For **Capacity Reservation**, you can specify whether to launch the instances into shared capacity, any `open` Capacity Reservation, a specific Capacity Reservation, or a Capacity Reservation group\.
 For more information, see [Launching instances into an existing capacity reservation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/capacity-reservations-using.html#capacity-reservations-launch) in the *Amazon EC2 User Guide for Linux Instances*\.